 Red LEDs release long wavelengths of light that travel through the body and stimulate cells to aid in healing.
 They produce red light you can see, as well as infrared that is outside the visible spectrum.
 The science behind red light therapy speaks to its legitimacy as a consumer beauty product.
 NASA initially used red light technology for astronauts in space and continues to study its applications for long-term human spaceflight.

-Back here on Earth, numerous individuals find red light therapy effective for reducing wrinkles and cellulite and promoting wound healing.
+Back here on Earth, numerous individuals find red light therapy effective for reducing wrinkles and promoting wound healing.
 You may also hear it called low-level laser therapy (LLLT), low-power laser therapy (LPLT), or photobiomodulation (PBM).

 How does red light therapy work for skin?